 Social, Emotional & Mental Health difficulties- Children who may be withdrawn or isolated, as well as those displaying challenging, disruptive, or disturbing behaviours.
 The SEND Code of Practice states these behaviours may reflect underlying mental health difficulties.
 These could be linked to early trauma and may manifest in anxiety or depression.

 Sensory and Physical Needs- This includes children with a disability that prevents or hinders them from making full use of general educational facilities.
 For example, those with visual or hearing impairments, multi-sensory impairments, and/or physical disabilities.

 These areas allow schools to gain an overview of their pupils’ range of needs.
 The 0-25 SEND Code (2015) emphasises: ‘The purpose of identification is to work out what action the school needs to take, not to fit a pupil into a category.
-In practice, individual children or young people often have needs that cut across all these areas and their needs may change over time...
-A detailed assessment of need should ensure that the full range of an individual’s needs is identified, not simply the primary need.’ (section 6.27) There is a significant area change from the previous Code of Practice: ‘Social, emotional and mental health’ has replaced the 2001 Special Educational Needs Code of Practice’s ‘Behaviour, emotional and social difficulty’.
+In practice, individual children or young people often have needs that cut across all these areas and their needs may change over time.A detailed assessment of need should ensure that the full range of an individual’s needs is identified, not simply the primary need.’ (section 6.27) There is a significant area change from the previous Code of Practice: ‘Social, emotional and mental health’ has replaced the 2001 Special Educational Needs Code of Practice’s ‘Behaviour, emotional and social difficulty’.
 This reflects the change in thinking around causes of ‘challenging behaviour’ and growing concern about young people’s mental health.

-It is important to remember that Special Educational Needs and Disabilities do not define a person nor should be seen as a limitation rather they are a difference in how a person interacts with the world.
+It is important to remember that Special Educational Needs and Disabilities do not define a person nor should they be seen as a limitation rather they are a difference in how a person interacts with the world.

 A child with SEND in a mainstream setting, such as Lyndhurst Primary School, is still expected to meet the expectations set out in the school’s behaviour (with the adaptions outlined within an Education, Health Care Plan) policy although as outlined in the policy the consequences may be different to non-SEND pupils.